djarecka/pycontest_presentation_tmp/presentation/presentation.md

 - Try to:
     - write your code and your tests together
-    - think of any analysis / plotting code you create as a potential test
+    - think of any analysis / plotting code as a potential test
     - automate
 ---
   <img src="img/all_tests.png" width="90%" />